daryllxd/lifelong-learning/self-improvement/monk-mode.md

 - You have to have your own space and the freedom to self-govern and direct their desires, and a modicum of solitude is necessary to achieve this.
 - You need clear, obtainable goals, an awareness of your position and the peace, space, and freedom to determine your self-governance independent of undue external manipulatory influence.
 - Without the conflict of social obligation or the dissent of outside opinion, you are free in isolation to forge yourself into the very thing that you want to be.
 What you want for yourself is more important than what anybody else wants you to be.
-- *Ultimately, you're the one who is stuck with yourself for the rest of your days, forced to endure whatever weaknesses or failures that you may or will have due to inaction.*
+- **Ultimately, you're the one who is stuck with yourself for the rest of your days, forced to endure whatever weaknesses or failures that you may or will have due to inaction.**
 - Others can aid you in your goals--a personal trainer, a coach, trusted advisors, but nobody should be dictating what those goals are and making decisions on your behalf.
-- You shall be your own planner and you shall plan diligently.

 - *Improvement.*
 - Self-improvement activities are things such as: